-Through its Public Private Alliance Program, USAID seeks to partner with the Private sector in order to jointly design, fund and implement alliances aimed at improving social and economic conditions in El Salvador.
-This innovative approach to development assistance mobilizes ideas, efforts and resources of government, businesses and civil society to stimulate economic growth, develop business and workforces, address health and environment issues, and expand access to education and technology.
+Through its Public Private Alliance Program, USAID seeks to partner with the private sector to jointly design, fund, and implement alliances aimed at improving social and economic conditions in El Salvador.
+This innovative approach to development assistance mobilizes ideas, efforts, and resources of government, businesses, and civil society to stimulate economic growth, develop business and workforces, address health and environment issues, and expand access to education and technology.

 At USAID/El Salvador, partnerships are a way for the strengths of the private and public sectors to complement each other.
 By joining forces, our assistance to the people of El Salvador can be significantly expanded.
 Partnerships can take a number of forms, with many types of organizations.
 Some public-private partnerships are GDAs, which have formal requirements, while other public-private partnerships are less structured.

 - Successful proposals will bring at least a 1:1 resource leveraging, meaning that the partner(s) will collectively contribute resources that are at least equal if not greater than the level contributed by USAID.

 - Partners are expected to bring significant new resources, ideas, technologies, and/or partners to address development problems in countries where USAID is working.

 - Partners can be foundations; U.S. and non-U.S. non-governmental organizations (NGOs); U.S. and non-U.S. private businesses; business and trade associations; international organizations; U.S. and non-U.S. colleges and universities; U.S. cities and states; other U.S. government agencies; civic groups; other donor governments; host country governments; regional organizations; host country parastatals; philanthropic leaders including venture capitalists; public figures; and advocacy groups.

 For more information on USAID’s GDA programs worldwide, click here.